bioinfo-pf-curie/mpiBWA/README.md

 1) The input files must be same sizes.
 Indeed paired reads with different size (trimmed) are not supported yet.
 This issue is under investigation and will be available in the future release.

 2) Primary hits are reproduced between the serial version and the parallel but you can see differences in mapping position for alternate contigs.
 This problem stems from the randomization of multi-hits reads.
-When running with the same number of MPI jobs alternative positions are reproduced but when the number of jobs varies the positions can switch for secondary alignment.
+When running with the same number of MPI jobs alternative positions are reproduced but when the number of jobs varies the positions can switch for secondary alignments.

 How to integrate further version
 --------------------------------